webaverse/docs/docs/dev-guides/index.md

 We're thrilled to have you on board with making the Webaverse a more exciting place for users around the world!

 The Webaverse runs on applications that you can write, package and distribute.
-These packages are called XRPackages (XRPKs).
+These applications (apps) are called XRPackages (XRPKs).

 Follow the guides on the left to get started!
 A few points to begin with: